Catholic Tradition and Religious Education

 Our model of Religious Education involves the distinct and complementary nature of both religion curriculum and the religious life of the College.

-In the Francis School (Years 7 & 8), Religious Education is taught as part of Integrated Studies.
-In the Clare School (Years 9 & 10), it is a school-based subject and, in the Elizabeth Hayes School (Years 11 & 12), a range of choices from specialised sources is provided to meet students’ needs and interests – Religion and Ethics and Study of Religion (Queensland Curriculum and Assessment Authority) and Certificate III in Christian Ministry and Theology.
+In the Francis School (Years 7 and 8), Religious Education is taught as part of Integrated Studies.
+In the Clare School (Years 9 and 10), it is a school-based subject and, in the Elizabeth Hayes School (Years 11 and 12), a range of choices from specialised sources is provided to meet students’ needs and interests – Religion and Ethics and Study of Religion (Queensland Curriculum and Assessment Authority) and Certificate III in Christian Ministry and Theology.